daniel1noble/mito_meta_stress/README.md

 # mito_meta_stress
 How developmental stress programs mitochondrial function

+## TO DO:
+- Need to update with oxidative stress category.
+Damage and stress are different things.

 ## 1. How to use this repository?

 Users can download a zip file of the entire repository by clicking on the green `code` tab at the top of the page and then clicking `Download ZIP`.
 Alternatively, the repo can be downloaded from [Zenodo]().
 Users who already have a GitHub account can `fork` the repository.